Days 1 - 2

 After breakfast in Taichung, we swing east into the hills where we’ll begin our exploration of the forests that still cloak the uplands of Taiwan’s scenic mountainous spine.

-We start our journey from the lowland forests to those at higher elevations (up to 2,000m) at the Basianshan Forest Recreation Reserve, an area of formerly logged but now protected secondary forest.
+We start our journey from the lowland forests to those at higher elevations near Guguan.
 It provides a mix of evergreen and broad-leaved woodland that includes stands of Taiwan Red Pine, Red and Green Maples, and Taiwan Incense Cedar, while Taiwan White Pine grows along its higher ridges.

-This fine landscape hosts many key bird species.
-On the banks of the Shiwen Creek resides Little Forktail and we have a second chance of Taiwan Blue Magpie.
-Staff at the reserve have put up nestboxes for the endemic Chestnut-bellied Tit (formerly known as Varied Tit), in an effort to increase numbers of this and other threatened species.
-At these lower altitudes we are likely to encounter Collared Finchbill, Oriental Turtle Dove, Pacific Swallow, Taiwan Scimitar-babbler and Rufous-capped Babbler, while a diminutive Grey-capped Woodpecker might also put in an appearance.
-Along the more open roadsides we may be treated to great views of Grey-chinned Minivet, Brown Dipper, Plumbeous Redstart, Grey-cheeked Fulvetta - and possibly White-backed Woodpecker or even Brown Bullfinch.
+This fine landscape hosts many key bird species and we have a second chance of Taiwan Blue Magpie.
+The forested slopes of the gorge are one of the best places to see Chestnut-bellied Tit (recently split from Varied Tit), so it's worth the journey to see this attractive endemic.
+At these lower altitudes we are likely to encounter Collared Finchbill, Pacific Swallow, Taiwan Scimitar-babbler and Rufous-capped Babbler, while the diminutive Grey-capped Woodpecker might also put in an appearance.
+Along the more open roadsides we may be treated to great views of Taiwan Whistling Thrush, Grey-chinned Minivet, Brown Dipper, Plumbeous Redstart and Grey-cheeked Fulvetta.

 DASYUESHAN FOREST & ANMASHAN